Magento 2 Mass Product Update: 7 Proven Methods Reviewed

 Let’s say your marketing team maintains weekly discounts in a shared spreadsheet.
 A developer can write a script that reads this data (SKU, special price, start and end dates) from Google Sheets via API.
 The script uses Magento’s ProductRepository API to apply updates to matching products.

-To ensure stability and accuracy, the script runs nightly as a scheduled cron job.
-This kind of Magento 2 cron product update ensures consistency without manual work and helps you stay in control of dynamic pricing or stock rules.
+To ensure stability and accuracy, the script runs nightly as a scheduled cron job, so pricing and stock rules stay consistent without any manual work.
 Each change is logged for review, and once the updates are applied, the script automatically triggers reindexing and clears the relevant cache.

 Once set up, this process runs in the background without any manual steps.
 You can manage prices, stock, or custom fields based on business logic that Magento or extensions don’t support.